Cloud-Architects/awsenclave/README.md

 The setup right now supports one case - KMS proxy.
 An overview diagram is shown below:
 ![proxy overview](docs/aws-enclave-proxy.png)

-To run the example Host + enclave setup and verify communication, run the following command:
+To run the example Host + enclave setup and verify communication, run the following command (ensure default credentials allow you to create new EC2 instances, create IAM roles and KMS key):
 ```shell
 ./mvnw -f aws-enclave-setup/pom.xml compile exec:exec
 ```